TedHusted/awake/awake.md/awake.md

 She queues up the shot. — Crack! — The ball rolls across the table.
 It drops into the pocket as predicted.

-The Fusion Youth Club offers a number of vintage games of chance and skill.
+The Fusion Youth Club offers several vintage games of chance and skill.
 The games are part of the current “Get Up and Move” campaign.

 Aside from the pocket billiard table, the center had several gravity-fed pinball machines.
-Julie’s favorite is called “Star Trek”.
-She believes it is the name of an old stream from her jobumo’s day.
+A game called “Star Trek” is Julie's favorite.
+She heard that  it is the name of an old stream from her jobumo’s day.

-On the far side of the room, a bookcase is stuffed with antique card and board games, like Battleship, Stratego, Checkers, and Yahtzee.
+On the far side of the room, a bookcase overflows with antique card and board games.
+Titles include Battleship, Stratego, Checkers, and Yahtzee.

 “You win.
 My turn to buy,” says Julie’s companion at the table.
 He lays down the stick and walks to a vending machine standing nearby.
 His pageboy haircut is getting shaggy.
 Some of the platinum streaks are showing jet-black roots.